harshkashyap01/biglake-s3-bigquery-integration/README.md

 # biglake-s3-bigquery-integration
 This repository demonstrates how to query data stored in Amazon S3 directly from Google BigQuery using BigLake (BigQuery Omni) without migrating the data.
-The project simulates a production-like data analytics pipeline using dummy data, identity federation, external tables, and BI reporting use cases.
+The project simulates a production-like data analytics pipeline using  identity federation, external tables, and BI reporting use cases.

-⚠️ Important Manual Steps (Real-World Limitation)
+⚠️ Important Manual Steps

 Some steps cannot be 100% Terraform-automated yet: